 Backstory: Millie’s pies placed second in the last county fair behind Grandma’s, and she still hasn’t gotten over it.

-You collect the white powder from the kitchen floor, the white powders from the pantry, the evidence collected at the homes of the suspects, vinegar from the pantry, iodine from the medicine cabinet, a hot plate, conductivity tester, and pH paper from your chemistry lab, and get to work.
+You collect the white powder from the kitchen floor, the white powders from the pantry, the evidence collected at the homes of the suspects, vinegar from the pantry, iodine from the medicine cabinet, a hot plate, beakers, a spot plate, a conductivity tester, and pH paper from your chemistry lab, and get to work.